margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Thank you God, for knowing where each idea needs to be to bless, uplift, and be a healing influence.
 Thank you, God, for your system of ideas.
 We abide in you, you abide in us.
 What blesses one, blesses all."

+The idea that one shares sparks an idea for another to appreciate and share.
+That idea that another appreciates and shares motivates an idea for someone else to work with.
+There's a system of ideas, constantly moving, constantly inspiring, constantly renewing, and remembering, and constantly uplifting.

 ## Confidence ##
 "with faith"..."in God"
 Being so one with God that one can be happy for all of those around you.